cpp597455873/gitaly-proto/README.md

 files but not the client libraries.
 This check uses `git diff` to look for changes.
-Some of the code in the Go client libraries is sensitive to implementation details of the Go standard library (specifically, the ouput of gzip). **Use the same Go version as .gitlab-ci.yml (Go 1.8)** when generating new client libraries for a merge request.
+Some of the code in the Go client libraries is sensitive to implementation details of the Go standard library (specifically, the output of gzip). **Use the same Go version as .gitlab-ci.yml (Go 1.8)** when generating new client libraries for a merge request.

 [DCO + License](CONTRIBUTING.md)